swgriffith/azure-guides/networking-overview/part2-azurecni.md

 docker0		8000.0242e34adb87	no
 ```

 Looks pretty much the same, but in this case eth0 is on the bridge.
+So eth0 is getting it's IP address the same way the rest of the pods are.
 Now lets look at the routes on the host:

 ```bash
 # Get Routes